-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 practices.
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 good governance practices.

-Sustainable

-investment means an

-investment in an

-economic activity that

-contributes to an

-environmental or

-social objective,

-provided that the

-investment does not

-significantly harm any

-environmental or

-social objective and

-that the investee

-companies follow

-good governance
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow financial product are attained.